blkluv/Ploverse/README.md

 We intend to present the prototype with the following additional features:

 - **Plocka Gallery Page** : We are planning to introduce a feature on this page that will enable users to collect their own Plocka NFTs, as well as NFTs created by others.
 Additionally, users will have the ability to both purchase and sell these NFTs.
 - **Adding Designs** : In the current demo version, only a simple flower illustration is available.
 However, in future updates, we are planning to incorporate a variety of exquisite designs.
-This way, users' plogging certification photos can be transformed into even more aesthetically pleasing NFTs.
+This way, users' Jogig certification photos can be transformed into even more aesthetically pleasing NFTs.

 ### Release
 - Add community